garrandall/popular-music-data/tracks/willing-to-forgive-aretha-franklin.md

-Well, I'm willing to forgive you but I can't forget (Oh, baby, I'm in love, I'm in love, I'm in love, I'm in love) 'Cause you really, really, really, really hurt me this time (Ooh, you really hurt me this time, baby)
+Well, I'm willing to forgive you but I can't forget (Oh, baby, I'm in love, I'm in love, I'm in love, I'm in love) 'Cause you really, really, really, really hurt me this time (Oh, you really hurt me this time, baby)
 And I guess I can go on although I must admit (Although I must admit) I've been busy, busy, busy, busy thinking that I'm gonna mess around some time (I'm gonna mess around some time)